-To launch the Properties dialog, select a file or folder in the EXPLORE window.
-Right-click and select Properties from the menu.
+To launch the Properties dialog, select a file or folder when opening a file from the main menu, or from the Explore window.
+Right-click (or long-tap) and select Properties from the context menu that appears.

-The Properties dialog lets you view and edit the following properties of a file or folder in the EXPLORE window.
+The Properties dialog lets you view and edit the following properties of a file or folder.

 - File Name - Rename the file or folder.

 - Description - Add your own descriptive text for this file or folder.

 - Tags - Add tag words to help categorize and organize your files.